joedelorenzo/good-finds/README.md

 Adding motion is always something I enjoy, so I wanted to showcase some tasteful, light animation where I felt fit.

-Going off of a "mobile first" approach, I added the 600px breakpoint, and took some liberties to add the Medium and Large breakpoints just for grid changes.
+Going off of a "mobile first" approach, I added the 600px breakpoint, and took some liberties to add the Medium and Large breakpoints as well.